Joovis/Joovis/README.md

             <script>
                 function test(){
-                    alert("I am so sorry for saying this Azanin, but I love you") }
+                    alert("I am so sorry for saying this Azanin, but I have a feeling on you") }
             </script>
         </table>